Motorway service area

 This is about motorway services in general.
 For the operator Motorway Services Ltd, see Trusthouse Forte.

 A motorway service area is any state-approved facility designed to rest drivers who are using the motorway network.
 They are run entirely by private operators but regulated by the Department for Transport through Circular 02/2013 (in England only, though similar policies apply across the UK).
-They are either infill, core or reserve, and online or offline.

 This whole website is all about them.